blizzard-net/warcraft/README.md

-# ArgentSquireWarcraftClient
+# ArgentPonyWarcraftClientWarcraftClient
-The Argent Squire .NET client for the Blizzard World of Warcraft Community Web APIs
+The Argent Pony .NET client for the Blizzard World of Warcraft Community Web APIs